Magicboomliu/Magicboomliu.github.io/_pages/about.md

 * [02/2024] One paper was accepted by CVPR 2024.
 * [02/2024] One paper was accepted by ICRA 2024.
 * [10/2023] One paper was accepted by WACV 2024.
-* [06/2023] Start Intership at SenseTime Japan.
+* [06/2023] Started internship at SenseTime Japan.
-* [04/2023] Receive Tokyo Tech Advanced Human Resource Development Fellowship.
+* [04/2023] Received Tokyo Tech Advanced Human Resource Development Fellowship.
-* [03/2023] Receive the SCIE Student Award.
+* [03/2023] Received the SCIE Student Award.
-* [03/2023] Receive Excellent Grauduation Paper Award Award.
+* [03/2023] Received Excellent Graduation Paper Award.
-* [06/2022] One paper aws accepted by ACMMM 2022.
+* [06/2022] One paper was accepted by ACM MM 2022.

 📝  Publications